d12/crux-app-docs/docs/introduction.md

 Hey there!
 Welcome to the Crux Climbing App's documentation site 👋

-Whether you're a gym climber, home wall climber, or climbing gym owner, you'll find all the information you need to get started with Crux right here.
+Whether you're a gym climber, home wall climber, or climbing gym owner, you'll find all the information you need to get started with Crux right here in the documentation.
+If you're looking the main Crux website, [you can find that here](https://cruxapp.ca).

 <img src="/img/intro-image.png" alt="The main gym page on the Crux Climbing App" width="600px" />